 And that ‘decoration’ that looks like dirt?

 I cut off the top of the larger cake layer to even it out.
-They always find it amusing to develop an upwards mini bump, and if you want to make filled layers it's easier if they are even.
+They always find it amusing to develop an upward mini bump, and if you want to make filled layers, it's easier if they are even.

-So the pieces ended up being crumbled and dried in a low oven and used to make even more rustic frosting that was already a mess and didn’t even try to appear like the work of a pastry baker who decorates.
+So the pieces were crumbled and dried in a low oven and used to make even more rustic frosting that was already a mess and didn’t even try to appear like the work of a pastry baker who decorates.
 I'm all about the recipes.

 Make-ahead